Our education is approved by the Wisconsin Medical Examining Board to meet the

 Opioid Prescribing Guideline CME requirement

-Approved in Wisconsin, Iowa, and many other states.
-Choose to meet this educational requirement by attending a live session, or by taking an on-demand course.
-Contact IPMA if you have any questions.
+Approved in Wisconsin, Iowa, Minnesota and many other states.
+Choose to meet this educational requirement by attending a live session.
+On-demand course coming soon!

 Contact Heidi at 608.287.6111 to find out how you can bring this education to your practice!